Initiatives Against Climate Change Risk

 CO2 emission reduction targets

-In order to obtain SBT certification, taking into consideration consistency with the targets required by SBTi, targets were reviewed after discussion by the Sustainability Promotion Committee and the Board of Directors in FY5/23.
-Regarding CO2 emissions for FY5/22, due to the scrutiny of the SBT certification application, it was necessary to partially revise some of the actual values for scope 3.
-Based on the revised CO2 emissions for FY5/22, we have set CO2 reduction targets for 2030, which is the final year of our long-term vision “E∙J-Vision 2030," and will continue to reduce CO2 in our business activities.
-The prerequisites for the setting of targets are as follows:
+In the process to obtain SBT certification, targets were reviewed after discussion by the Sustainability Promotion Committee and the Board of Directors and then SBT certification was obtained for these targets in October 2023.
+From now on, we will continue efforts to reduce CO2 emissions based on these targets by 2030, which is the final year of our long-term vision “E∙J-Vision 2030.”The prerequisites for the setting of targets are as follows:

 • Reduction targets were set with the aim of achieving the SBT level of keeping the temperature increase at the end of the 21st century to within 1.5°C.